Warez

+Warez refers to pirated software and other copyrighted digital media—such as video games, movies, music, and e-books—illegally distributed online, often after bypassing digital rights management (DRM).
+The term, derived from "software", is pronounced like "wares" (/ˈwɛərz/).
+Warez is typically shared via peer-to-peer networks, file-hosting services, and IRC.
+The global community involved is known as The Scene.
+Warez culture dates back to the 1980s and remains embedded in online communities.
+Its distribution generally violates copyright law and continues to raise legal and ethical concerns.

 Terminology

 Warez, and its leetspeak form W4r3z, are plural representations of the word "ware" (short for computer software), and are terms used to refer to "[p]irated software distributed over the Internet," that is, "[s]oftware that has been illegally copied and made available" e.g., after having "protection codes de-activated".
 "Cracking", or circumventing copy protection, is an essential part of the warez process," and via this commonality, the definition focused on computer software has been extended to include other forms of material under copyright protection, especially movies.
 As Aaron Schwabach notes, the term covers both supported and unsupported materials (the latter unsupported, termed abandonware), and legal recourses aimed at stemming the creation and distribution of warez are designed to cover both profit-driven and "enthusiast" practitioners.
 Hence, the term refers to copyrighted works that are distributed without fees or royalties and so traded in general violation of copyright law.

 The term warez, which is intended to be pronounced like the word "wares" (/ˈwɛərz/), was coined in the 1990s; its origin is with an unknown member of an underground computing circle, but has since become commonplace among Internet users and the mass media.
 It is used most commonly as a noun: "My neighbour downloaded 10 gigabytes of warez yesterday"; but has also been used as a verb: "The new Windows was warezed a month before the company officially released it".
 The global collection of warez groups has been referred to as "The Warez Scene," or more ambiguously "The Scene."